Yinchuan: Culture

 Although most residents are Han Chinese, Yinchuan is a center for the Muslim Hui people, who constitute slightly over a quarter of the population.
+Hui Muslims play a vital role as being middlemen in trade between the Middle East and China, and the China-Middle East trade has become increasingly important to the country.
+Consequently, the national government has started constructing a $3.7 billion Islamic theme park called "World Muslim City" in Yinchuan.
+Unlike Uyghurs, who faces far more restrictions in religious freedoms, Hui Muslims generally do not seek independence from China and have a cultural affinity to the Han, and are far more assimilated into mainstream Chinese life.

+A number of cultural festivals are celebrated in Yinchuan.
+These include an Internet Film Festival, a Car and Motorcycle Tourism Festival, and an International Poetry Festival.
+Until 2000, Yinchuan was also the traditional host of an August festival celebrating the harvesting of Goji berries (a major product of Ningxia).

 Tourism

 The city's attractions include the Sand-lake, the Western Xia tombs, and the China Western film Studios.

 Sand Lake is a lake in a desert 35 miles north of Yinchuan with birds, reeds, lotus and fish.

 The Western Xia Imperial Tombs are 15.5 miles west of Yinchuan on east side of Mt.
 Helan.
 Since June 1972, nine imperial tombs and 253 lesser tombs have been unearthed, which are as grand as Ming Tombs in Beijing.
 With a total area of more than 19.3 square miles, it is unique among royal burials.

-China West Film Studio, which has been famed as 'One Superb in China, and Treasure of Ningxia Province', is at the eastern foot of the magnificent Helanshan Mountain, 25 kilometers from the railway station of Yinchuan City, and 48 kilometers from Hedong Airport.
-It produced The Herdsman, Red Sorghum, Lover's Grief over the Yellow River, New Dragon Gate Inn, Ashes of Time, A Chinese Odyssey, Qiao's Grand Courtyard (TV series) and nearly one hundred other films.
+China West Film Studio, which has been famed as "One Superb in China, and Treasure of Ningxia Province", is at the eastern foot of the magnificent Helanshan Mountain, 25 kilometers from the railway station of Yinchuan City, and 48 kilometers from Hedong Airport.
+It produced The Herdsman, Red Sorghum, Lover's Grief over the Yellow River, New Dragon Gate Inn, Ashes of Time, A Chinese Odyssey, the television series Qiao's Grand Courtyard, and nearly one hundred other films.
+In 2018, John Cena lived for five months in Yinchuan while working on a film, Hidden Strike, with Jackie Chan.

-There are two pagodas in Yinchuan that are part of the 'Eight Famous Scenery of Ningxia': one is the Haibao Pagoda in the northern suburb and the other is the Chengtiansi Pagoda in the west.
+There are two pagodas in Yinchuan that are part of the "Eight Famous Scenery of Ningxia": one is the Haibao Pagoda in the northern suburb and the other is the Chengtiansi Pagoda in the west.

 Parts of the Great Wall are near the city.

-Since 2000, Yinchuan has hosted the annual Yinchuan International Car and Motorcycle Tourism Festival, which usually occurs in August.